 It’s a collection for someone who wants to think about issues, to see several points of view, not to just nod and agree with what they’ve already decided.
 Stories to think about.
 I wonder how some of these stories will look five, ten, twenty years from now.

-“The World in Flames” (Full text available online at Five Chapters)
+“The World in Flames”

 She’d always seen herself as a fairly good interpreter of men, their attitudes and postures and elaborately disguised emotional agendas, but here, she thought, these waters just get deeper and stranger.